ShahrozAliPK/students-management-system/README.md

     </li>
 </ul>
     </li>

    <li>
 <h3>Searching</h3>
 <ul>
   <li>
 <h4>Efficiently</h4>
-<p>Seaching and sorting efficiently is also one of the most important task which I love to spend more and more time on it.Similarly Searching
+<p>Seaching efficiently is also one of the most important task which I love to spend more and more time on it.Similarly Searching
   linearly can be acceptable when it comes to only hundreds of entries.But when you work in a busy environment where you don't like to spend
     much time for each query case then it is obviously seems to be impossible to go one be one across each student's entry and find your desired one.But what if? you only need to type certain info for a student and result bumps up on your screen?</p>